Hurricane Ida

 Hurricane Ida was a deadly and extremely destructive tropical cyclone that became the second-most damaging and intense hurricane to make landfall in the U.S. state of Louisiana on record, behind Hurricane Katrina in 2005.
 In terms of maximum sustained winds at landfall (150 mph), Ida tied with 2020's Hurricane Laura and the 1856 Last Island hurricane as the strongest on record to hit Louisiana.
 The remnants of the storm also caused a tornado outbreak and catastrophic flooding across the Northeastern United States.

 The ninth named storm, fourth hurricane, and second major hurricane of the 2021 Atlantic hurricane season, Ida originated from a tropical wave in the Caribbean Sea on August 23.
 On August 26, the wave developed into a tropical depression, which organized further and became Tropical Storm Ida later that day, near Grand Cayman.
 Amid favorable conditions, Ida intensified into a hurricane on August 27, just before moving over western Cuba.
 A day later, the hurricane underwent rapid intensification over the Gulf of Mexico, and reached its peak intensity as a strong Category 4 hurricane while approaching the northern Gulf Coast, with maximum sustained winds of 150 mph and a minimum central pressure of 929 mbar.

-On August 29, the 16th anniversary of Hurricane Katrina making landfall, Ida made landfall near Port Fourchon, Louisiana, devastating the town of Grand Isle.
+On August 29, Ida made landfall near Port Fourchon, Louisiana, devastating the town of Grand Isle.
 Ida weakened steadily over land, becoming a tropical depression on August 30, as it turned northeastward.
 On September 1, Ida transitioned into a post-tropical cyclone as it accelerated through the Northeastern United States, breaking multiple rainfall records in various locations before moving out into the Atlantic on the next day.
 Afterward, Ida's remnant moved into the Gulf of St. Lawrence and stalled there for a couple of days, before being absorbed into another developing low-pressure area early on September 5.